Facts about Walter Mitty

 Walter Mitty Biography

-A 21st-century feature film based on the story was rumored for years (with Jim Carrey, Mike Myers and others allegedly set to star as Mitty) before production began with Ben Stiller in the role… It’s not true that the cartoon dog Snoopy was originally based on Mitty, but the official Peanuts website does call Snoopy “an extroverted beagle with a Walter Mitty complex.”
+A 21st-century feature film based on the story was rumored for years (with Jim Carrey, Mike Myers and others allegedly set to star as Mitty) before the film finally was made and released in 2013, with Ben Stiller in the role… It’s not true that the cartoon dog Snoopy was originally based on Mitty, but the official Peanuts website does call Snoopy “an extroverted beagle with a Walter Mitty complex.”